 October is National Dental Hygiene Month.
 For the seventh straight year, the American Dental Hygienists’ Association (ADHA) and Wrigley Oral Healthcare Program (WOHP) are dedicating this month to starting the conversation about The Daily 4.

 The Daily 4

 The Daily 4 represent the foundation for a healthy smile.
 Brushing, flossing, rinsing and chewing every day – also using proper technique – won’t guartantee perfect dental hygiene for the rest of your life, but they will improve the color of your teeth, the way your breath smells, the health of your gums and have a significant impact on your overall health.
 Are you doing the Daily 4 right?
 Keep reading for tips on technique and frequency, or head over to adha.org for some more in-depth information on #NDHM2016.

 Brush: This one is easy.
 Brush for two minutes at least twice each day.
 Most people like to brush when they wake up and before they go to bed.
 But brushing after every meal doesn’t hurt!
 Are you using the correct technique when you brush?
-Click here to find out.
+Talk with us about it!

 Chew: Believe it or not, chewing sugar-free gum is not just good at curing bad breath.
 Chewing sugar-free gum also stimulates salivary glands in your mouth, which helps clean out food and neutralize acids found on your teeth.
 So go ahead, chew some gum after your meal.
 Just make sure it’s sugar-free!